bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     [0, 8, 20]

 You can omit both numbers, in which case you return all the elements of the list.
-This can be useful if you want to make another list that contains the same elements as the first:
+This can be useful if you want to make a new list that contains the same elements as the first:

 .. nbplot::